 Productivity Press Development Team.
 Kanban for the Shopfloor (Portland, Oregon: Productivity Press, 2002)

 Production Automation offers products that would lend themselves well to a JIT/Kanban production model.
 We offer storage containers in solid or corrugated material, ESD, Conductive or Standard.
-Click any of the link s below to start browsing.
+Click any of the links s below to start browsing.
 If you have any questions about any of the products we offer, feel free to contact us at 888-903-0333 or [email protected] and we would be more than happy to help you locate or choose a product.

 - Lewis Bins Plastic Storage Solutions